 Durability and Longevity of Vinyl Plank Flooring

 When it comes to the lifespan of vinyl plank flooring, a well-maintained SPC vinyl floor can last up to 20 years.
-However, let's delve into how this durability holds up under high foot traffic. vinyl plank flooring in the family room
+However, durability is constantly brought up by customers that need their new vinyl plank floor purchase to stand up to a busy home with lots of adult and kiddie feet trampling over it every year.

 How High Foot Traffic Impacts A Vinyl Plank or Vinyl Tile Floor